kevinvincent/ha-wyzesense/README.md

 3. Verify you're still having the issue
 4. File an issue in this Github Repository containing your HA log (Developer section > Info > Load Full Home Assistant Log)
    * The log file can also be found at `/<config_dir>/home-assistant.log`

-#
-***Special thanks to [HcLX](https://hclxing.wordpress.com) and his work on https://github.com/HclX/WyzeSensePy which is the core of this component.
-His reverse engineering talents and subsequent development of WyzeSensePy made it quite easy to connect with WYZE sense devices.***

-***Need a non Home Assistant solution?
-Check out dariopb's https://github.com/dariopb/ha-gosenseapp for a Docker and MQTT based version***